 Post-click optimization (PCO) bridges the gap between the ad and the conversion.
 It’s the practice of improving the odds your visitor converts after they click through your ad.
 It involves techniques like persuasive copywriting, A/B testing, conversion ratio optimization, and more.

-Combine these techniques with the three pillars of post-click optimization, and you have a great post-click experience:
+Combine these techniques with the three pillars of post-click optimization, and you have a great post-click landing page:

 Scalable creation refers to the “every promotion needs a page” mentality.
 Without the ability to create many post-click landing pages — at least one per campaign — the second pillar, “personalization,” can’t exist.
 Today, generic web pages won’t do.